Does Agile Fare Better In A Pandemic?

 That way, you will not only ensure that your solution will be of high value to your end-user, but it also allows you to break down problems and make them more manageable.

 3. Invest in People Over Processes

 Over the years, we have become enamored with processes and tools.
-They are the cornerstone for efficiency and an absolute necessity for organizations that are set up as a well-oiled machine.
-After all, processes and tools ensure the business runs like a Swiss clockwork.
+They are the cornerstone for efficiency and an absolute necessity for organizations set up as a well-oiled machine.
+After all, processes and tools ensure the business runs like Swiss clockwork.